TOP 10 Best Practice e-Learning Design Essentials

-- This list of the 10 best-practice e-learning training course design basics can be applied to a wide range of education topics suitable for online learning.
+- This list of the 10 best-practice e-learning training course design essentials can be applied to a wide range of education topics for digital education delivery.

-- These online-course design resources and best-practice e-learning course tenets are based on a compilation of best-practice digital course design theories, evolved by experts in the field of online education/digital learning delivery.
+- These online course design resources & best-practice e-learning course tenets are based on a compilation of best-practice digital course design theories, evolved by experts in the field of online education/digital learning delivery.

-- Best-practice e-learning course considerations are particularly relevant for online training courses for good manufacturing practices, whether for GMP for pharmaceutical production, herbal medicines, veterinary medicine manufacturing or medical device manufacturing.
+- Best-practice e-learning course considerations are particularly relevant for online training courses for good manufacturing practice (GMP), whether related to pharmaceutical production, herbal medicines, veterinary medicine manufacturing or medical device manufacturing.

 - For more information on GMP training options and learning platforms, visit the e-learning options for employee GMP certificate-courses training pages.